-Foods with poppy seeds, like some bagels, could cause a false positive for opioid screenings.
-This is because poppy seeds naturally have small amounts codeine and morphine.
+Some bagels and other foods with poppy seeds could cause a false positive for opioid screenings.
+This is because poppy seeds naturally have small amounts of codeine and morphine.

-Some tests detect even a trace amount of alcohol.
-Many products such as mouth wish, vanilla extract, and liquid medications, contain ethanol.
-Ethanol is a simple grain alcohol.
-The presence of ethanol may be detected in an alcohol urine screening.
+Certain screenings can detect even the smallest amount of alcohol.
+Many products including mouth wash, vanilla extract, and liquid medications contain ethanol, which is a simple grain alcohol.
+The presence of ethanol may be detected in a urine test for alcohol use.

 Secondhand Marijuana Smoke

-Right after a large amount of exposure to marijuana, THC may appear in a urine test.
+If someone is exposed to a large amount of marijuana before completing a urine drug test, THC may be detected.
 However, modern tests are very unlikely to yield positive results from secondhand smoke.

-While Cannabidiol (CBD) does not make people high, large amounts of consumption could lead to a positive THS urine test.
+While cannabidiol (CBD) does not make people high, large amounts of consumption could lead to a positive result on a urine test for THC.